Believe it or not, we are surrounded by newsletters in the digital space.

 - Incorporate your brand style and visuals so the audience can always associate a newsletter with your brand and distinguish from gazillions of newsletters out there.

-Consistency is the key to whether you are sending newsletters, posting on your website’s blog, or social media.
+Consistency is the key to whether you are sending newsletters, posting on your website’s blog, or on social media.
 First, develop a mindset and commit to creating a specific publishing schedule.
 Next, stick to it, always.

 If you want your audience to consider you seriously, follow the schedule religiously because it takes months or years to establish a brand.